SamS97/Projects/README.md

 # Sam Steinberg
-#### Aspiring Data Analyst
+#### Aspiring Python Developer/Data Analyst

-This repo contains a portfolio of my financial data science projects.
-The projects found here are focused on adding value to a business, whether that be through customer acquisition, evaluating an investment opportunity, or predicting the value of future assets.
-Enjoy!
+This repo contains a portfolio of my Python projects.
+The projects found here range from cloud application development, data monitor tracking, and a variety of machine learning tasks such as: regression, classification, clustering, and forecasting.

 #### Contact:
 - Email- samsteinberg97@gmail.com